5 Top Tips for Finding a Good Groom

 4. Don’t advertise everywhere!

-Choose a company with expertise, involvement, availability and coverage and save yourself the £££ and time involved just administrating it all!
+One of the most important tips for finding a good groom – choose a company with expertise, involvement, availability and coverage and save yourself the £££ and time involved just administrating it all!
 You do have a life and a day job, right?!
 By placing your job with every equine recruitment company, despite how it might feel, you really aren’t covering all your bases – it can give potential candidates the impression that you are struggling to fill your vacancy or that you have a high turnover of staff (we know, they tell us this!), whilst simultaneously wasting your time and money.

 By subscribing to The Grooms List you are accessing genuine, current job seekers via our database and social media platforms.
 We value your custom and are all about repeat custom in the future so, uniquely, we work hard for your subscription.
 See our testimonials here.